LuRsT/numbrs/README.md

 See the line numbers of whathever it is that's going on in `STDOUT` by piping it to `numbrs`.

-NOTE: I just found about the `nl` command thanks to @deltaray, so this script can be replaced by `nl -ba` which should come with your OS.
+NOTE: I just found about the `nl` command thanks to deltaray#1, so this script can be replaced by `nl -ba` which should come with your OS.

 ## Instalation: